the-turing-way/the-turing-way/project_management/acknowledging-contributors.md

 ### Reviewing chapters and other pull requests

-**Overview:** Review process of a newly contributed chapter or a subsection of an existing chapter involves approving the language and structure of a chapter/section, flagging errors or typos, asking for clarifications if certain parts of the content or statements are unclear, suggesting modifications and improving the overall quality of someone's contribution.
+**Overview:** Review process of a newly contributed chapter or a subsection of an existing chapter involves approving the language and structure of a chapter or a section of a chapter, flagging errors or typos, asking for clarifications if certain parts of the content or statements are unclear, suggesting modifications and improving the overall quality of someone's contribution.

 **Personas:**
 1. Tashan has reviewed a pull request that contributed one additional paragraph to an already existing chapter.